 Your bicep turns your hand out (supination) as well as helps lift your forearm and hand toward your shoulder (elbow flexion).
 A ruptured tendon reduces supination strength by 40-60%, and elbow flexion strength by 30%.
 While it isn’t life-threatening, you’ll find that it’s inconvenient.
 The investment in surgery right away will be worth it.

-I only have a partial tear of my biceps tendon.
+I only have a partial tear.
 Should I still do surgery?

 In many ways, a partial tear is worse.
 With part of the tendon still attached, you’re more likely to experience pain when you use your arm, and you’re more likely to end up tearing it down the road anyway.